 While grey, brown and white oyster mushrooms might be the most common colors available at the supermarket, these stunning mushrooms can also be blue, pink and yellow.

 Oyster mushrooms will usually stay fresh for up to 7 days in the refrigerator in original packaging or a brown paper bag.
 Before use, simply trim away any substrate that might be at the base of the stem and pull it apart.
 Wipe with a damp paper towel or quickly rinse under cold water.

-Oyster mushrooms remain an excellent complement to a gluten-free diet, support a healthy immune system1, and are a low-calorie, yet nutrient-dense, option when watching your weight2.
+Oyster mushrooms remain an excellent complement to a gluten-free diet, support a healthy lifestyle, and are a low-calorie option.

 Oyster Mushroom Nutritional Profile

 Oyster mushrooms aren’t just another beautiful face in the crowd, they offer up many nutritional benefits and contain important vitamins and minerals.
-One (90g) serving contains:
+One (100 g) serving contains:

 - 0 Grams of Fat